BestTimesToVisit.com Logo

 attraction

 Embark on the cable car before dawn for a truly magical experience as the first rays of sun paint the Mont Blanc massif in hues of pink and gold.
-Stand on the 'Step into the Void' glass box for a dizzying perspective of the sheer drop below, a thrilling encounter with the Alps' grandeur.
+Stand on the 'Step into the Void' glass box for an unparalleled, heart-stopping view of the French, Swiss, and Italian Alps.

 Hike the Grand Balcon Sud Trail